-The Campus will submit invoices to the State no more frequently than monthly and no less frequently than quarterly.
-In order to comply with the federal fiscal year closeout requirement, the final invoice must be submitted to the State no later than 45 days (October 31, 2019) after the contract termination date.
-Reimbursement requests will be submitted on UNH invoice forms indicating the project title, project number, and reimbursement amount, along with supporting documentation (copy of paid invoices, payroll runs, travel reimbursements, In Kind Match, etc.).
+- E. Deliverables Schedule: The Campus will provide a report of observations that includes the total number of vehicles observed at each site, the time of day and day of week observations were made, the number of observed persons wearing or not wearing seat belts when observed, and other information collected during the survey process.
+The final calculation of seat belt usage will be determined with the NHTSA-approved methodology.
+An electronic data set of all observations will be provided in a format to be determined, and the final report will be generated for calendar year 2022.
+It is understood the Campus is authorized to release results only to the Office of Highway Safety. - F. Budget and Invoicing Instructions: The Campus will submit invoices to the State no more frequently than monthly and no less frequently than quarterly.
+The final invoice must be submitted to the State no later than 45 days (October 31, 2022) after the contract termination date.
+Reimbursement requests will be submitted on UNH invoice forms indicating the project title, project number, and reimbursement amount, along with supporting documentation (copy of paid invoices, payroll runs, travel reimbursements, etc.).